andre-alck/rx_notifier/README.md

 ## Rules

-We must take into account some architectural limits to execute this Approach:
+We must take into account some architectural limits to execute this approach:

 1. All states must be an atom(`RxNotifier` instance).
 2. All actions must be an atom(`RxNotifier` instance).